Liberty Hill ISD Prop A

 Not opening Legacy Ranch Middle School

-Not opening Elementary #8 in the Lariat subdivision
+Not open Lariat Trails Elementary in the Lariat subdivision

 Reducing transportation routes